Resources for Renters

 If you are unable to pay your utility bills during this time of crisis, what should you do?

 Most North Carolina utilities have suspended disconnects and are waiving late fees during the COVID-19 crisis.
 Please check directly with your provider(s) on what options they offer during this time.
 Remember that even if disconnection is suspended, your bills will continue to accrue.
-On March 31 Governor Roy Cooper signed an Executive Order prohibiting utilities, including electric, gas, water and wastewater services - from disconnecting people who are unable to pay during this pandemic.
-Read the FAQs about the order.

 What if I live at a public housing authority property, affordable housing property, or use Housing Choice Vouchers (Section 8)?